-I will be candid in letting you know what will work and what will not.
+I will be candid in letting you know what I think will work and what will not and realistic with you as to possible outcomes.

 Your involvement—since you know the case better than I possibly could—is to have ongoing communication with me so we can make certain that I am working towards a resolution that is satisfactory to you.